A Confessional Church

 Sacraments are holy ordinances instituted by Christ Jesus, which function as signs and seals of the New Covenant, and, thus, they are given for the benefit of God's people.
 They signify spiritual realities while also confirming participation in what they represent.

 There are two sacraments in Scripture: Baptism and the Lord's Supper.
 Baptism is a rite of initiation, which replaces circumcision (Col. 2:11-12), a sign of the Old Covenant with Israel, as the unique mark placed upon God's people and their children (Acts 2:39).
 Baptism is a sign and seal of the New Covenant given in Christ Jesus and also of entrance into the visible church.
 The Lord’s Supper, on the other hand, is a rite of fellowship.
 The Jewish Passover, as an Old Covenant meal, corresponds to the Lord’s Supper, as is made clear in the Gospel accounts of its institution (Matthew 26; Mark 14; Luke 22).
-Bread and wine represent the body and blood of Jesus.
-By faith in Christ the church spiritually feeds on Christ and receive spiritual nourishment as they partake of the elements (John 6:35, 53; 1 Corinthians 11:26).
+By faith in Christ, the church feeds on Christ by the Spirit and receive spiritual nourishment as we commune with our glorified Savior (John 6:35, 53; 1 Corinthians 11:26).

 Council of Elders